How to send a real number using a single bit (and some shared randomness): Visual Comparison of the Algorithm Costs

-We illustrate the different algorithms in Figure~\ref{fig:comparison}.
+We illustrate the various algorithms in Figure~\ref{fig:comparison}.
 In the unbiased case, notice how a single ($\ell=1$) shared random bit significantly improves over randomized rounding (which is optimal when \Sender and \Receiver are restricted to private randomness).
-This further improves for larger $\ell$ values, where for $\ell=8$ we have a cost that is only $0.02$\% higher than that of subtractive dithering which uses unbounded shared randomness (the difference shown in zoom).
+This further improves for larger $\ell$ values, where for $\ell=8$ we have a cost that is only $0.02$\% higher than that of subtractive dithering, which uses unbounded shared randomness (the difference shown in zoom).
 When $x$ is known to be in $\set{0,1/2,1}$ (right-hand side of the figure), it is evident how our unbiased $\ell=1$ algorithm improves over \mbox{both randomized rounding and subtractive dithering.}

-In the biased case, our novel adaptation to the subtractive dithering estimation (termed biased Subtractive dithering) improves over the cost of deterministic rounding.
-In addition, the $\ell=1$ algorithm also improves over deterministic rounding, despite using a single shared random bit.
-Further, our hybrid algorithm with a single shared random byte achieves the best cost and is within 1\% of the cost of the limit ($\ell\to\infty$) hybrid algorithm shown in Figure~\ref{fig:Hybridization} that uses unbounded shared randomness.
+In the biased case, our adaptation to the subtractive dithering estimation (termed Subtractive Adaptation) improves over the cost of deterministic rounding.
+This is further improved by the algorithm of Section~\ref{sec:AnImprovedAlgorithm}, termed Deterministic Edge Rounding, which is depicted using $\ell=3$ bits as it minimizes its cost.
+Next, the Linear sigmoid (Section~\ref{sec:linear_sigmoid}) shows how to lower the cost (using unbounded shared randomness) by non-uniform partitioning of the $h$ values.
+Additionally, we show the optimal $8$-bit algorithm (Section~\ref{sec:optimal}) that gets within 0.2\% from the lower bound while using a single shared random byte.
 Finally, if $x$ is known to be in $\set{0,1/2,1}$, our (optimal) biased $\set{0,1/2,1}$ algorithm improves over all other solutions \mbox{while using only a single shared random bit.}